Update: This review is for an older version.

-Flashback Express is a free screen recorder from the charmingly named Blueberry Software, and it’s a great little tool for capturing footage from your desktop ready to share online.
+FlashBack Express (opens in new tab) is a free screen recorder from the charmingly named Blueberry Software, and it’s a great tool for capturing footage from your desktop ready to share online.
 Unlike some free screen recorders, it won’t leave unsightly watermarks on your videos, and doesn’t impose time limits on recordings.

-Flashback Express lacks some of the Pro version’s more advanced features, including the ability to editor video and audio frame by frame, add picture-in-picture video and annotations, and save your clips to your PC in formats other than WMV.
+Flashback Express lacks some of the Pro version’s more advanced features, including the ability to edit video and audio frame by frame, add picture-in-picture video and annotations.
 That’s certainly not a deal-breaker though, and if you want full control over your recordings you’ll get great results using a separate free video editor like Shotcut or Lightworks afterwards.

 Although FlashBack Express isn’t as feature-packed as OBS Studio, its interface is much less intimidating for new users.
 For basic recordings, just decide whether you want to record from your screen (the full display, a specific window or a custon region) or your webcam, pick an audio source and hit the Record button.